 - Hennepin County Bar Association

-- Co-Chair, Bar Memorial Committee
+- Chair, Bar Memorial Committee

 - Minnesota Defense Lawyers Association